JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 Summary

-This section explained JavaScript’s basic array search methods: indexOf(), includes(), find(), and findIndex().
-Comparison Points
+In this section, we covered the basic JavaScript array search methods: indexOf(), includes(), find(), and findIndex().

-• For simple value searches, use indexOf() or includes().
+• For simple searches, indexOf() or includes() is suitable.

-• For conditional searches, find() or findIndex() is useful.
+• For condition-based searches, find() or findIndex() is more effective.

 3. What Is jQuery’s inArray() Method?